Dividend Coverage Ratio

 For Preference Shareholders = Net Income / Dividend for Preferred Stock

 For Equity Shareholders = (Net Income – Dividend for Preferred Stock) / Dividend for common or equity shareholders

 How to Calculate using Calculator?

 The net income refers to the earnings of the company left after deducting all the expenses plus taxes.
 This can also be referred to as earnings after interest and taxes.
 The net income amount differs for both preferred stockholders and equity shareholders.
-The income obtained after paying taxes is the net income for preference shareholders while the earnings left after honoring preferred dividend is the net income for equity shareholders.
+The income obtained after paying taxes is the net income for preference shareholders, while the earnings left after honoring the preferred dividend is the net income for equity shareholders.